travis-ci/docs-travis-ci-com/user/common-build-problems.md

 <div id="toc"></div>

-## What does beta mean on Travis CI
+## What are beta features?

 We mark all features that are in beta like this:

-> BETA Awesome new feature that does some stuff.
+> BETA Awesome new feature that might not be enabled by default and is subject to change.
 {: .beta}

 ## My tests broke but were working yesterday